 Financing his degree was a challenge, but Olsen doesn’t regret his decision.
 As he puts it: “I think I made a good investment.”

 Olsen took an unconventional path to the Department of Geography, struggling with alcohol addiction and homelessness.
 To learn more about his dramatic life story, see the video above or contact him at firstname.lastname@example.org.
-For information about the Geographic Information Systems Certificate Program, click here.
+Learn more about UW–Madison’s Geographic Information Systems programs.